 Sports Betting Pursuit Full of Starts, Stops

-Even before Sen. Hoskins’ attempts to salvage sports betting the last two weeks, Sen. Tony Luetkemeyer had told the St. Joseph News-Press he didn’t foresee the bill passing before the current session was up.
+Even before Sen. Hoskins’ attempts to salvage MO sports betting apps and retail books the last two weeks, Sen. Tony Luetkemeyer had told the St. Joseph News-Press he didn’t foresee the bill passing before the current session was up.

 There had been additional pressure to work out a deal thanks to Kansas passing a sports betting bill (SB 84) — the day after Missouri’s failed to clear the Senate.
 Kansas hopes to have sports betting up in time for fans to place a wager on the Kansas City Chiefs to win the Super Bowl.